EgbieAndersonUku1/Fullstack-fruit-and-veg/README.md

    - Run the migrate command above to migrate the changes

 Your application should now be set up with PostgreSQL.

+### Django-HTML Syntax Highlighting in VS Code

+Enhance your Django development experience by enabling **Django-HTML** syntax highlighting in Visual Studio Code (VS Code).
+This guide will walk you through the installation process to get the best out of your Django templates with proper syntax highlighting, auto-completion, and error checking.

+## 🎯 Why Use Django-HTML Syntax Highlighting?

+When working on Django projects, your HTML templates often contain Django-specific syntax, such as `{% %}` for template tags and `{{ }}` for expressions.
+By enabling Django-HTML syntax highlighting in VS Code, you get:

+- **Improved Readability**: Clearly distinguish between HTML and Django template syntax.
+- **Enhanced Development Experience**: Enjoy features like auto-completion, code snippets, and error checking tailored for Django.
+- **Increased Productivity**: Quickly identify syntax errors and improve coding efficiency.

+## 🚀 Getting Started

+Follow these steps to set up Django-HTML syntax highlighting in VS Code:

+### Step 1: Install Visual Studio Code

+If you haven't already installed VS Code, download it from the [official website](https://code.visualstudio.com/) and follow the installation instructions for your operating system.

+### Step 2: Install the Django Template Extension

+To enable Django-HTML syntax highlighting, you'll need to install a VS Code extension.
+Here's how:

+1. Open **Visual Studio Code**.
+2. Go to the **Extensions** view by clicking on the **Extensions icon** in the sidebar or pressing `Ctrl+Shift+X` (Windows/Linux) or `Cmd+Shift+X` (Mac).
+3. In the **Search bar**, type **Django**.
+4. Find the extension named **"Django"** by **Baptiste Darthenay** and click **Install**.

+### Step 3: Configure Syntax Highlighting

+1. After installing the extension, open any `.html` file in your Django project.
+2. VS Code should automatically detect the Django template syntax and apply the Django-HTML highlighting.
+3. If not, manually change the language mode:
+   - Click on the language mode indicator in the bottom right corner of the status bar (usually says `HTML`).
+   - Select **"Django HTML"** from the dropdown list.

+### Step 4: Optional - Install Additional Extensions

+To further enhance your Django development experience, consider installing these additional extensions:

+- **Django** by **Baptiste Darthenay** - Provides Django snippets and additional functionalities.
+- **Python** by **Microsoft** - Essential for Python development, with features like IntelliSense, linting, and debugging.

+## ⚙️ Troubleshooting

+If you face any issues with syntax highlighting:

+- Ensure that the **Django** extension is installed and enabled.
+- Restart VS Code after installation.
+- Verify that your template files have the correct `.html` extension.
+- In VS code you can switch between templates using the bottom right corner.
+If you are using html VScode should automatically detect that the templates is HTML and vice-versa with with Django-html.
+However, if that is not the case click on `HTML` a dropdown will now appear with `auto-detect` on top, now in the search bar enter `Django-HTML` and hit
+`Enter` now any Django snippets will be highlighted with the proper colour and syntax

+## 📚 Additional Resources

+- [Django Documentation](https://docs.djangoproject.com/en/stable/): Official Django documentation for templates and more.
+- [VS Code Django Extension Guide](https://marketplace.visualstudio.com/items?itemName=batisteo.vscode-django): Detailed guide and documentation for the Django extension.

+## 🎉 Congratulations!

+You now have Django-HTML syntax highlighting enabled in VS Code!
+---

 ## Creating a Superuser